 The earthy pine-like flavor of the rosemary works its way throughout the entire dish, and it’s so tasty with the somewhat salty prosciutto — both mixed into all of that cheesy-potato deliciousness!

-Time Saving Tips for Making Rosemary Prosciutto Cheesy Idaho Potatoes
+Tips for Making Rosemary Prosciutto Cheesy Idaho Potatoes

 - If you’re pressed for time, you can buy frozen hash browns and thaw them before adding them to the recipe.
 (Lamb Weston makes Idaho potato hash browns.)